thomasjball/PyExZ3/README.md

 - **Arguments to starting function**: by default, sym_exec will associate a SymbolicInteger (with initial value 0) for each parameter to the starting function.
-You can decorate the start function to specify concrete values for parameters (@concrete) so that they never will be treated symbolically; you can also specify which values should be treated symbolically (@symbolic) - the type of associated initial value for the argument will be used to determine the proper symbolic type (if one exists)
+You can decorate the start function to specify concrete values for parameters (`@concrete`) so that they never will be treated symbolically; you can also specify which values should be treated symbolically (`@symbolic`) - the type of associated initial value for the argument will be used to determine the proper symbolic type (if one exists).
+Here is an example, where parameters `a` and `b` are treated concretely and will have initial values `1` and `2`, parameter `c` will be treated as a symbolic integer input with the "initial" initial value `3`.
+Since parameter `d` is not specified, it will be treated as a symbolic integer input with the "initial" initial value 0:

 ```
 from symbolic.args import *